 The first SLUSH Singapore was a success in September, and next year it will be bigger!

 In late summer, take a hike in one of our natural forests or national parks and with the help of your local guide, experience the berry picking and mushroom picking.

 You can enjoy the everyman’s right, that is, you don’t have to own the forest to be able to collect your food from there…

 During summer months, Finland is full of cultural festivals that are really world-class.

 And of course, the Aurora Borealis – northern lights are something not to be missed.
 Now they are abundant, because there is so much of solar activity.

-TH: What is the one advice you have for aspiring young Finns who want to become a Finnish ambassador like yourself?
+WW: What is the one advice you have for aspiring young Finns who want to become a Finnish ambassador like yourself?